EliavShbt/EliavShbt/README.md

  🌎 From Israel
  ________________________________________________________________________________________________________________________________________________________________________
- 🖋 **I’m currently studying Software Engineering (B.Sc.) at ORT Braude College and works as Embedded Software Engineer intern at 'Rafael Armament Development'**
+ 🖋 **I’m currently studying Software Engineering (B.Sc.) at ORT Braude College and works as Embedded Software Engineer**

  📫 How to reach me: eliavshabat1110@gmail.com